CHAPTER Rev 2400

 (b)

-For purposes of this section, federal audit changes finally shall have
+For purposes of this section, federal audit changes shall have been finally

 (1) The business enterprise has made payment to